(Visited 4,912 times, 1 visits today)

 Immediately east of Atwater is a park that’s actually the roof of a parking garage.

 The building is two blocks from Navy Pier, Jane Addams Memorial Park, Ohio Street Beach and the Lakefront Trail.
 River Esplanade Park, home to Centennial Fountain, is a few blocks south of the building.

 Lake Shore Park, which has a running track, softball fields, tennis courts, a playground and a small field house, is a half-mile north.
 The Museum of Contemporary Art is at the west end of the park and just west of the museum is the delightful, tree-shrouded Seneca Playlot Park.

 CTA bus service, via multiple routes, is excellent along Michigan Ave, Illinois St (one-way East-bound) and Grand Ave (one-way West-bound).
-Many residents of Streeter Place may opt for cabs as their preferred mode of public transit, and cabs are always plentiful in the area.
+Many residents of Atwater may opt for cabs as their preferred mode of public transit, and cabs are always plentiful in the area.

-Streeter Place has easy access to and from Lake Shore Drive.
+Atwater has easy access to and from Lake Shore Drive.
 Reaching I-90/94 and the rest of the city’s expressway grid can often be time-consuming.
 Expect near-gridlock conditions when there’s a major event in the neighborhood.
 Lower Wacker Drive provides speedier access to the Eisenhower Expressway.

-If you’ve lived at or visited Streeter Place, and are not a real estate agent, add your thoughts in a comment.
+If you’ve lived at or visited Atwater, and are not a real estate agent, add your thoughts in a comment.
 Comments are moderated, and commercial messages are not allowed.